 We met again the following day.
 She was in a rush this time, but you couldn’t tell by the grace with which she moved.
 She took all of her mail and threw it into a trash can.
 There might have been something important in there.
 There never is, though.
 She raised her hand to me, almost a wave but barely worth the energy.

 We met again the following day.
 She was eating a pear and walking ever so slowly.
 She asked me to join her.
 We spoke of our childhood dreams and our favorite parts of the city.
 We walked through the park, even though it was in the opposite direction of where either of us worked.
-At a certain hour, I told her I must go fulfill my obligations.
+At a certain hour, I told her I had things I needed to do.
 She rolled her eyes at me and said, what is time worth?
 I pondered this sentence until I went to sleep that night.

 The following day, I didn’t see her.
 I wondered where she was, who she was with, what she was doing.
 Had she even gotten to work that day?
 The entire morning, I couldn’t get my mind off of her.
 The entire afternoon, I completely forgot who she was.
 The only way I could concentrate.

 We met again the following day.
 I asked her to join me for dinner somewhere.
 She asked me which night.
 I said any night that she can.
 She said next Thursday.
 I agreed.
 The time until that day fluctuated between complete submersion in my thoughts of this woman and complete ignorance of her existence.
 The winds swayed me these ways again and again.